tewhatuora/api-standards/docs/fhir-api-standard/Principles and Guidelines/02-DataMapping.md

 The following tools are recommended for collaborative development of a DataMapping assuming that appropriate access can be arranged for all participants:

-- Te Whatu Ora Confluence
+- Health NZ Confluence
-- Te Whatu Ora GitHub repository
+- Health NZ GitHub repository
-- Te Whatu Ora Microsoft Sharepoint
+- Health NZ Microsoft Sharepoint

 ---